Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_servos.md

 ### Duet 3 Mainboard 6HC

-On Duet 3 MB6HC, the internal and external 5V are separated, but the built-in 5V regulator regulates the external +5V rail (this was to provide consistent power for an attached RPi).
+On Duet 3 MB6HC v1.01a or earlier, the internal and external 5V are separated, but the built-in 5V regulator regulates the external +5V rail.
 This means that if a servo pumps power into external +5V, the internal 5V power will drop out for a short time, causing the board to reset.
 Again, any other devices connected to external +5V e.g. PanelDue may be damaged.
 Even small '9g' servos may be able to do this.

 ### Duet 3 Mini 5+